Adobe launches Project Aero AR authoring tool in private beta

 “Expecting a new medium to take hold by expecting an ecosystem of millions of designers and creative professionals and developers to learn completely new tools and languages is never going to happen,” he said.

-The news is scheduled to be announced alongside improvements to other Adobe products and the suite of Sensei AI services onstage at the Max developer conference taking place today in Los Angeles.
+The news is being announced alongside improvements to other Adobe products and the suite of Sensei AI services onstage at the Max developer conference taking place today in Los Angeles.